user profile avatar

 Bio

-I am an incoming Ph.D. student in the Immunology Graduate Group at the University of Pennsylvania, eager to begin a rigorous and immersive training experience that will prepare me to become an innovative investigator in immunotherapeutic development.
+I am a Ph.D. student in the Immunology Graduate Group at the University of Pennsylvania, eager to begin a rigorous and immersive training experience that will prepare me to become an innovative investigator in immunotherapeutic development.
 My long-term goal is to lead advancements in the biotechnology industry by designing transformative immune-based therapies that push scientific boundaries and prioritize equity in healthcare.
 Through optimizing existing treatments and pioneering novel approaches, I aim to contribute meaningfully to the evolving field of immunology—particularly in directing medical innovation toward women’s health and historically marginalized communities.
 I believe the immune system holds untapped potential to reshape how we treat disease, and I’m committed to ensuring that these breakthroughs reach those who need them most.
 As a young African American woman and the first in my family to pursue a doctorate in STEM, my path has been shaped by resilience, purpose, and a deep commitment to challenge the status quo at the benchside and beyond.
 Introduced to basic science research during my undergraduate studies at Emory University, I discovered not only a love for immunology but also a calling to use science as a tool for change.
 My journey has prepared me to be a solution-driven scientist, determined to expand therapeutic possibilities for conditions that still lack effective treatment.

 Education